openstack/openstack-manuals/doc/config-reference/source/tables/nova-vendordata_dynamic_auth.rst

     autogenerate-config-doc tool from the openstack-doc-tools repository, or ask for help on the documentation mailing list, IRC channel or meeting.

-.. _nova-ironic:
+.. _nova-vendordata_dynamic_auth:

-.. list-table:: Description of ironic configuration options
+.. list-table:: Description of vendordata_dynamic_auth configuration options
    :header-rows: 1
    :class: config-ref-table